ICGC-TCGA-PanCancer/Seqware-BWA-Workflow/README.md

     docker build -t pancancer/pcawg-bwa-workflow:2.6.6 .

+## Testing

+You can run the image and then run the workflow

+    docker run -ti --rm pancancer/pcawg-bwa-workflow:2.6.6 /bin/bash
+    seqware bundle launch --dir target/Workflow_Bundle_BWA_2.6.6_SeqWare_1.1.1/ --engine whitestar --no-metadata

+To save time, if you have reference data handy, you can mount it into the container to save time.
+You can grab it from the links directory when running the test execution of the workflow like above.

+    docker run -ti --rm -v /<your custom location>/links.bak:/home/seqware/Seqware-BWA-Workflow/links  pancancer/pcawg-bwa-workflow:2.6.6 /bin/bash

 ## Installation & Running

 This is beyond the scope of this README.
 Instead, you can see the SeqWare project pages for information on installing and running the workflow.
 Briefly, you need a VM (local on VirtualBox, on a cloud like AWS, or a private cloud like OpenStack) to run this workflow.
 We have pre-made VMs for Amazon and VirtualBox.
 For other environments you can use [Bindle](https://github.com/CloudBindle/Bindle) to create a VM or cluster of VMs that are capable of running this workflow.
 See: